rNLKJA/Unimelb-Master-2023-COMP90050/README.md

 ##### Document-Based: MongoDB, CouchDB, OrientDB, RavenDB, etc.

+- Document databases store data in documents similar to JSON (JavaScript Object Notation) objects.
+- Each document contains pairs of fields and values.
+- Each value can be a scalar, a list, or another document.
+- Document databases may be used for storing, retrieving, and managing document-oriented information, also known as semi-structured data.
+- Document databases are generally used for content management and mobile application data handling.
+- Document databases are currently used in the following industries: advertising, content management, gaming, mobile, personalization, and web.

 ##### Column-Based: BigTable, Apache Cassandra, HBase, Hypertable, etc.

+- Column-based databases store data tables as sections of columns of data, rather than as rows of data.
+- Column-based databases are well suited for analyzing and managing large datasets for data warehousing and analytics processing.
+- Column-based databases are currently used in the following industries: advertising, financial services, life sciences, retail, telecommunications, and utilities.

 ##### Graph-Based: Neo4J, InfiniteGraph, Flock DB, etc.

+- Graph databases are based on graph theory, and employ nodes, properties, and edges.
+Nodes represent entities (such as people, businesses, accounts, or any other item to be tracked), and edges represent the relationships between nodes.
+- Graph databases are generally built for use with transactional (OLTP) systems.
+- Graph databases are growing in popularity for analysing interconnections.
+For example, companies might use a graph database to mine data about customers from social media.
+Financial services companies could use a graph database to detect fraud rings or money-laundering rings by mining data about relationships between people, companies, accounts, and transactions.
+- Graph databases can also be used to analyse data from social networking sites, transportation routes, and biological networks.
+- Graph databases are currently used in the following industries: social networking, life sciences, retail, telecommunications, financial services, and utilities.

 ##### Some other DB systems - Deductive database systems (DDBS)